 Secretary Email: firstname.lastname@example.org

 I completed my PhD “The effects of ultrasound on vascular gene delivery” in the Department of Cardiovascular Science at the University of Sheffield at the end of 2001.
 I then started my post-doctoral studies under the mentorship of Professor Marlene Rabinovitch at Stanford University, California where I developed my interested in Pulmonary Hypertension.
-I gained my first independent Fellowship to return to Sheffield at the end of 2004 and started to build a basic science group focused on pulmonary hypertension research.
-I obtained a Medical Research Council Career Development Award Fellowship in 2008 to build upon this programme of research and now lead a group with strong translational links through the National Pulmonary Hypertension Centre in Sheffield.
+I gained my first independent Fellowship to return to Sheffield at the end of 2004 (Russell Fellowship) and started to build a basic science group focused on pulmonary hypertension research.
+I obtained a Medical Research Council Career Development Award Fellowship in 2008 to build upon this programme of research and now hold a British Heart Foundation Senior Basic Science Research Fellowship.
+I lead a talented group of research scientists and students and maintain strong translational links through the Sheffield Pulmonary Vascular Disease Unit at the Royal Hallamshire Hospital.

 My main research interest lies in better understanding the molecular mechanism of pulmonary arterial hypertension (PAH).
 In particular I am currently studying the role of osteoprotegerin (OPG), Tumor necrosis factor (TNF)-Related Apoptosis-Inducing Ligand (TRAIL) and other related members of the TNF superfamily in the pathogenesis of PAH.
 I have an additional interest in the role inflammation, particularly IL-1, plays in modulating disease.

-I also have a strong interest in biomarkers and through collaboration with clinical colleagues in the SPVDU have developed a growing biobank of blood products (DNA/RNA/Plasma/Serum) from patients with pulmonary hypertension.
+I also have a strong interest in biomarkers (proteomic, miRNA and epigenetic) and through collaboration with clinical colleagues in the SPVDU have developed a growing biobank of blood products (DNA/RNA/Plasma/Serum) from patients with pulmonary hypertension, with sample collected at diagnosis and subsequent visits post treatment.
 I have developed a number of national and international collaborations to maximise the utilisation of this valuable and rare resource.

 I currently teach on the MSc in Molecular Medicine course.
-I cover topics such as RNA interference and gene delivery.
-On the Cardiovascular Pathway I cover the areas of vascular cell biology and models relating to pulmonary hypertension.
+I cover topics such as RNA interference, micro RNA and gene delivery.
+On the Cardiovascular Pathway I cover the areas of vascular cell biology and pre-clinical models relating to pulmonary hypertension.

-- Member of the American Thoracic Society’s Pulmonary Circulation Program Committee for 2010-11.
+- Member of the American Thoracic Society’s Pulmonary Circulation Program Committee for 2010-present.

-- Grant Reviewer for MRC, Wellcome Trust, BHF, BBSRC, Arthritis Research UK.
+- Grant Reviewer for MRC, Wellcome Trust, BHF, BBSRC, Arthritis Research UK, The Scleroderma Society.

-- Manuscript Reviewer for the leading journals in the field including Circulation, Circulations Research, Arteriosclerosis, Thrombosis and Vascular Biology, European Respiratory Journal and Thorax.
+- Manuscript Reviewer for the leading journals in the field including Nature, Journal of Clinical Investigation, Circulation, Circulations Research, American Journal of Respiratory and Critical Care Medicine, European Respiratory Journal and Thorax.

 - Pulmonary Vascular Research Institute (PVRI) Task Force on Animal Models and Phenotying.

-- Hameed AG, Arnold ND, Chamberlain J, Pickworth JA, Paiva C, Dawson S, Cross S, Long L, Zhao L, Morrell NW, Crossman DC, Newman CMH, Kiely DG, Francis SE, Lawrie A. Inhibition of tumor necrosis factor-related apoptosis-inducing ligand (TRAIL) reverses experimental pulmonary hypertension.
+- Hameed AG, Arnold ND, Chamberlain J, Pickworth JA, Paiva C, Dawson S, Cross S, Long L, Zhao L, Morrell NW, Crossman DC, Newman CMH, Kiely DG, Francis SE, Lawrie A. Targeting tumor necrosis factor-related apoptosis-inducing ligand (TRAIL) prevents and reverses experimental models of pulmonary arterial hypertension.
 Journal of Experimental Medicine.
-2012; 209:1919–1935. .
+2012; 209:1919–1935.

 - Condliffe R, Pickworth JA, Hopkinson K, Walker SJ, Hameed AG, Suntharaligam J, Soon E, Treacy C, Pepke-Zaba J, Francis SE, Crossman DC, Newman CM, Elliot CA, Morton AC, Morrell NW, Kiely DG, Lawrie A. Serum osteoprotegerin is increased and predicts survival in idiopathic pulmonary arterial hypertension.
 Pulm Circ.
 2012; 2:21–27.